prometheus/test-infra/tools/commentMonitor/README.md

 # commentMonitor - Inspect github comments to extract arguments from them

-`commentMonitor` expects a github event payload as the input and based on the regex provided it tries to extract arguments out of the comment.
-It can also can post comments and set labels on the pr extracted from the github event payload.
+`commentMonitor` expects a github event payload as the input and based on the regex argument it extracts arguments out of the comment.
+It can can also post comments and set labels on the pr from which the comment was received.

-See [`test_event.json`](./test_event.json) for an example of `issue_comment` payload.
+See [the github issue events api](https://developer.github.com/v3/issues/events/) for some examples.

 #### Environment Variables:
-- `COMMENT_TEMPLATE`: If set, will attempt to post a comment.
-Accepts Golang template syntax.
+- `COMMENT_TEMPLATE`: If set, will post a comment with the content.
+It uses the Golang template variables substitutions.
+If content text includes a variable name `{{ index .envVariable }}` that exists as an env variable it is expanded with the content of the variable.
-- `LABEL_NAME`: If set, will attempt to create a label.
-Accepts the name of the label.
+- `LABEL_NAME`: If set, will add the label to the PR.
-- `GITHUB_TOKEN` : GitHub oauth token
+- `GITHUB_TOKEN` : GitHub oauth token used for posting comments and settings the label.
-- `ANYTHING_ELSE`: Any other env var passed can be used in the template passed to `COMMENT_TEMPLATE`

-## Comment validation
-A regex needs to be provided for validate the regex with the comment in the event payload.

 ## Extracting arguments
-The content of the extracted arguments will be written to the filesystem in the `--output` directory with filenames set to `ARG_0`, `ARG_1` and so forth.

-Use [named & numbered capturing group](https://godoc.org/regexp/syntax) if you want to set custom filename of an argument.
+A regex pattern is provided as an argument which is than used to parse the comment into separate arguments.
+Each argument is written to a file.
+Using [regex named groups](https://godoc.org/regexp/syntax) is mandatory so that each env file is named after the regex group.

 For example, the following regex will create a file named `RELEASE` with the content of the capture group:
 ```
 (?mi)^/prombench\s*(?P<RELEASE>master|v[0-9]+\.[0-9]+\.[0-9]+\S*)\s*$
 ```

-Don't provide a regex argument to commentMonitor if commentValidation and argument extraction is not desired.

-## Commenting on PR
-A golang template should be passed to the `COMMENT_TEMPLATE` env var.

-The template variables can be accessed with `{{ index .VARIABLE_NAME }}`, the template variables have all the args extracted by commentMonitor aswell all the environment variables.

-## Setting label on PR
-Specify a custom label with `LABEL_NAME`.

-## Usage
+The comment parsing is optional and is disabled when no regex is provided.

-### Example for building the docker image
+### Docker image build
 From the repository root:
 ```
 $ make docker DOCKERFILE_PATH=tools/commentMonitor/Dockerfile DOCKER_IMAGE_NAME=comment-monitor DOCKER_IMAGE_TAG=0.0.1